-Fournoi ferries connect Aegean Islands with Ikaria, Samos, Dodecanese Islands, Cyclades Islands, Greece & Lesbos with crossings available to Agios Kirikos & Evdilos (in Ikaria), Pythagorio, Karlovassi & Vathi (in Samos), Patmos, Lipsi, Leros, Kalymnos & Kos (in Dodecanese Islands), Mykonos & Syros (in Cyclades Islands), Piraeus & Kavala (in Greece), Chios & Limnos (in Aegean Islands) & Mytilene (in Lesbos).
+Fournoi ferries connect Aegean Islands with Ikaria, Samos, Dodecanese Islands, Cyclades Islands, Athens, Greece & Lesbos with crossings available to Agios Kirikos & Evdilos (in Ikaria), Pythagorio, Karlovassi & Vathi (in Samos), Patmos, Lipsi, Leros, Kalymnos, Kos, Kastelorizo, Nisyros, Rhodes, Symi & Tilos (in Dodecanese Islands), Mykonos & Syros (in Cyclades Islands), Piraeus (in Athens), Chios & Limnos (in Aegean Islands), Kavala, Thessaloniki & Oinousses (in Greece) & Mytilene (in Lesbos).
 Sailings from Fournoi are operated by numerous ferry companies.

 Fournoi is a clutch of small islands in the Ikaria region of Greece.
 These islands, of which only two are inhabited, sit in a pleasantly warm stretch of the Aegean Sea near to the western border of Turkey.
 The largest of these isles, also called Fournoi, is a narrow, snaking stretch of land shaped by a saw-toothed shoreline and an undulating inland landscape of steep, shrub-covered hills.